Apple Pay QR Code: How to Make Payments With Your iOS Devices

 The Apple Pay QR code is a handy feature to use with the Apple Wallet and its payment options.
 Here’s what you need to know to get the most out of Apple’s contactless payment function.

 One of Apple’s biggest successes in its recent history is Apple Pay.
-The secure and very easy-to-use payment service is available on practically all the company’s devices.
+The secure and very easy-to-use payment service is available on all the company’s devices.
 If you don’t know Apple Pay well, this is all you need to know about Apple’s service to pay with your bank card.

 Also see: How to Easily Create a Custom QR Code with Logo